A Tale of Two Communities: New Security Measures at USC Intensify Profiling of Lower-Income Youth of Color

 The skateboarder who experienced the invasive search, for example, said it is incredibly frustrating that his white friends at the school he is bussed to refuse to believe he gets stopped all the time.
 He has no way to prove it to them, since it never happens when they are together.
 His insistence that it happens makes him look like a liar.
 Or, like he might be a shadier character than he lets on.

-Another youth was told (and I was able to confirm with the officer), that USC and the LAPD were pressuring officers to deliberately profile anyone and everyone that was not affiliated with USC.
+Another youth and I were told by two LAPD officers that USC and the LAPD were pressuring them to deliberately profile anyone and everyone that was not affiliated with USC.

 Despite what USC, the LAPD, and DPS have all said with regard to that being categorically untrue, the fact that many of those affected in the community perceive profiling to be accepted practice means they view pursuing complaints to be little more than an exercise in futility.
 It makes perfect sense, therefore, that few teens would step forward to voice their concerns.